-Some real estate experts say selling your home before you move is the best route for families, but is that really the ideal solution for older adults?
+Some real estate experts say selling your home before you move is the best route for all parties involved, but is that really the ideal solution for the homeowner?

 We’ve broken down the pros and cons of selling before and after a move for your consideration.

-The Pros and Cons of Selling a Senior’s House Before the Move
+The Pros and Cons of Selling a House Before Moving to Senior Living

 Pro: Access to Money